mwpowellhtx/cplusplusquestions/README.md

 Overall, the layout separates the problem proposals into namespaces numbered according to the proposal number.

+The solution depends on Visual Studio 2012 Professional.

 ## Question 1 Proposal

 Implement a Stack data structure using a linked list node.
 Details below: